GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 of stock products etc.

-Technically, [push notifications][dgc-web-push] on the web run in the background thanks to a Service Worker and are often sent by a system built for managing campaigns (e.g. Firebase).
+Technically, [push notifications][dgc-web-push] on the web run in the background thanks to a service worker and are often sent by a system built for managing campaigns (e.g. Firebase).
 This feature brings great business value for mobile (Android) and desktop users: it increases repeated visits and consequently sales and conversions.